 Yum Brands is the world’s largest conglomerate in the food industry.
-It has 38,000 locations in 120 countries globally.
-The company has four different segments:
+It has 50,000 locations in 150 countries globally.

-A fast food industry analysis shows that they’re all owned by global conglomerate Yum Brands.
+A fast food industry analysis shows that they’re all owned by the global conglomerate Yum Brands.

 16. Burger King, Tim Hortons, and Popeyes are also all subsidiaries of one big brand.